m-e-conroy/angular-dialog-service/README.md

 Release Versions
 ----------------
+- v5.2.8 : Patched problem with animations when ngAnimate is available and using Angular-Bootstrap 0.13.0 [(issue #117)](https://github.com/m-e-conroy/angular-dialog-service/issues/117)
 - v5.2.5 : Better detection of Font-Awesome if style sheet has been concatentated.
 Tested against Angular 1.3.0 & Angular-Bootstrap 0.11.2
 - v5.2.2 - v5.2.4 : small bugs fixes
 - v5.2.1 : supports Font-Awesome